-Because of the size of the project and its proximity to the coast, groundwater characteristics vary widely across the development envelope.
+Given of the size of the project and its proximity to the coast, groundwater characteristics vary widely across the Development Envelope.
 Salinities range from near fresh (approx. 1000 EC units) on the eastern edge of the project to hypersaline (up to 220,000 EC) in the coastal sabkha and reducing again to sea water salinities (50,000 EC) along the western edge of the project area.
 Groundwater depth and stability are similarly variable, being quite stable and relatively deep (typically 4-8m) on the eastern edge of the project, becoming shallower (at or very near the ground surface in some instances) and increasingly variable in depth across multiple timescales due to tidal influence as you move westward towards the coast.

-Because of this large variability in groundwater and the similarly diverse range of biota (incorporating terrestrial, intertidal and marine flora and fauna) that are present at the site, it is not appropriate (or indeed possible) to apply a singularly effective method for determining biological tolerance-based management triggers and thresholds across the whole project footprint.
-Instead, the approach taken in this GMMP is one where hourly telemetered monitoring of groundwater across the site is assessed daily to identify changes (exceedances) to groundwater level and/or salinity.
-Where threshold changes to either groundwater level or salinity are detected, an investigation is undertaken to determine if any Matters of National Environmental Significance (MNES) or their habitats (ranging from mangroves and samphires to algal mats to Triodia) are likely to be impacted by that exceedance, and if so, to determine and implement appropriate management actions that must be undertaken to avoid, mitigate or (in the worst case scenario) offset those impacts.
+Because of this large variability in groundwater and the similarly diverse range of biota (incorporating terrestrial, intertidal and marine flora and fauna) present at the site, it is not appropriate (nor indeed possible) to apply a singularly effective method for determining biological tolerance-based management triggers and thresholds across the whole project footprint.
+Instead, the approach taken in this GMMP is one where hourly telemetered monitoring of groundwater across the site, including from any new bores that are added to the monitoring network, is assessed daily to identify changes (exceedances) to groundwater level and/or salinity.
+Where threshold changes to either groundwater level or salinity are detected, an investigation is undertaken to determine if any MNES or their habitats (ranging from mangroves, samphire to algal mats and Triodia) are likely to be impacted by that exceedance, and if so, to determine and implement appropriate management actions that must be undertaken to avoid, mitigate or (in the worst case scenario) offset those impacts.